 Why should you be blogging for business?

 What do people find when they go to your website and hop on your blog?
-Oops….you haven’t written anything for 2 years.
-Hmmm.
-It happens to the best of us.
+Oops….you haven’t written anything for 2 years… Don’t worry, it happens to us all!

 Time speeds by.
-You get too busy and the first thing that’s dropped is blogging (time for your business always gets pushed to the back of the queue).
-Then you stop sending emails to your list – after all, without any fresh content, what on earth do you send them?!) and then your social media starts losing the battle with time too, plus again, you don’t have anything new to send out there to drive visitors to your website.
+You get too busy and the first thing that’s dropped is blogging.
+We often make the mistake of putting time for our businesses to the back of the queue, don’t we?
+Then you stop sending emails to your list – after all, without any fresh content, what on earth do you send them?
+And finally your social media starts to lose the battle with time too, plus again, you don’t have anything new to send out there to drive visitors to your website.

 You see, the beauty of blogging is this – it’s your own private platform to identify with your ideal clients and customers.
 Here is where you can show them who you are, what your business is about and how you understand the struggles they’re going through.